 The Greek Genocide began in the region of Eastern Thrace, otherwise known today as European Turkey or Turkish Thrace.
-At a global conference of Thracian Greeks in June of 2006 at Didymóteicho, April 6 was assigned as a day of commemoration for the genocide of the Greeks in Eastern Thrace.
-April 6 was chosen because it was on this day during Easter of 1914 that the persecution of Greeks in this region intensified.
+At a global conference of Thracian Greeks at Didymóteicho in June 2006, April 6 was assigned as the day of remembrance for the genocide of the Greeks of Eastern Thrace.
+April 6 was chosen because it was on this day during Easter of 1914 that the persecution of Greeks in the region intensified.
 The Greeks of Eastern Thrace refer to this day as Black Easter (Gr: Μαύρο Πάσχα).

 The regime responsible for the persecution of the Greeks of Eastern Thrace before and during the First World War was the Committee of Union and Progress (C.U.P) otherwise known as the Young Turks.
-The methods used to eliminate Greeks in the region included: boycotting businesses, looting, murder, deportation, extortion and the pillaging of towns, villages and places of worship.
-The methods were so effective, and were met with such little or no resistance and international condemnation, that similar methods were later used against other Greeks and other minorities throughout the Ottoman Empire to bring about their destruction.
+The methods used to eliminate Greeks in the region included, boycotting of businesses, looting, murder, deportation, extortion and the pillaging of towns, villages and places of worship.
+The methods were so effective, and were met with such little or no resistance and international condemnation, that similar methods were later used against Greeks and other ethnic groups throughout the Ottoman Empire to bring about their destruction.

 The population of Greeks in Eastern Thrace at the beginning of the 20th century was more than 350,000.
 During the genocide, many of these Greeks were exiled to Greece, while 100,000 were deported to the interior of Asia Minor and only half returned.1